luke-o-brien/Project-3-MERN-Backend/README.md

 ### Login credentials
 <br/>

-Please feel free to use the below credentials to login when viewing the project
+Please use the credentials below to login when viewing the project

 <br/>

 Email - portfoliouser@myfoundsounds.com